deepakmeena61/deepakmeena61/README.md

 <br />

 ### About Me 🚀
-🌱 I’m a Machine Learning Engineer with a masters degree in Data Analytics Engineering and Bachelors degree in Electronics and Communicartion Engineering.</br>
+🌱 I’m a Machine Learning Engineer with a Masters degree in Data Analytics Engineering and Bachelors degree in Electronics and Communicartion Engineering.</br>
 👨‍💻  I am passionate about Machine Learning and Software Engineering.
 I enjoy learning new things. </br>